 - ASUG provides consistently false information about indirect access.

-For some time I have questioned ASUG’s independence from SAP.
+For some time, I have questioned ASUG’s independence from SAP.
 And this questioning was reinforced through checking with several others who routinely go to ASUG conferences.
-There is all manner of problems with ASUG’s objectivity, with one prominent item being that SAP approves all of the documentation that is presented by other vendors or consulting companies at every ASUG conference.
+There is all manner of problems with ASUG’s objectivity.
+One prominent item is that SAP approves all of the documentation presented by other vendors or consulting companies at every ASUG conference.
 And SAP is quite particular what it allows to be placed into print at its conferences.
-ASUG is behaving much less like a user group, and far more like a marketing arm of SAP.
+ASUG is behaving much less like a user group and far more like a marketing arm of SAP.
 This is another example of how information that may at first blush appear to be independent of SAP is controlled by SAP.

-The latest article from ASUG on the topic of indirect access has been a real eye opener on how ASUG sides with SAP and obscures the issue when there is a point of contention between SAP and its customers.
+The latest article from ASUG on indirect access has been a real eye-opener on how ASUG sides with SAP and obscures the issue when there is a point of contention between SAP and its customers.
 This was to such a degree that it seemed worthy of commentary.

 Therefore in this article, I analyze the comments on indirect access made in an ASUG article on indirect access.
 This article by ASUG will demonstrate how yet again, ASUG primarily represents SAP’s interests against their customers rather than the other way around.

 ASUG Article on Indirect Access

 Geoff Scott: What should ASUG members know about indirect access and their SAP and non-SAP systems?

 Joe Galuszka: Digital transformation is driving all companies—not just SAP customers—to buy third-party SaaS software—with CRM, HR or Financial applications being the leading customer-facing applications.
 At its simplest, indirect usage is those customers accessing data housed in SAP through those third-party SaaS applications, especially on mobile devices. – ASUG